christianezeani/dokuwiki-plugin-codify/README.md

-# codify Plugin for DokuWiki
+# Codify Plugin for DokuWiki

 All documentation for this plugin can be found [here][plugin-url]